annotation/text-fabric/tf/convert/app/transcription.md

 1.  *«slot»* nodes get these defining features:
     *   `str`: the string of the «slot»
-    *   `after`: interword material after the word
+    *   `after`: interword material after the word «endTokenNo»
+«beginTokenYes»
+## More about tokens

+The basic unit is the word, as detected by the NLP pipeline used.

+1.  *«slot»* nodes get these defining features:
+    *   `str`: the string of the «slot»
+    *   `after`: a possible space after the word «endTokenYes»

-1. Nodes that contain only part of the characters of a word, will contain the whole word.
+1. Nodes that contain only part of the characters of a «tokenWord», will contain the whole «tokenWord».
-1. Features that have different values for different characters in the word, will have the last value encountered for the whole word.
+1. Features that have different values for different characters in the «tokenWord», will have the last value encountered for the whole «tokenWord».
 1. Formatting attributes, such as `rend=italic` (see below) will give rise to features `r_italic`.
-If a word is embedded in severel elements with `rend` attributes and different values for them, the word will get features `r_`*value* for all those values.
-But if different parts of the word are in the scope of different `rend` values, that information will be lost, the `r_`*value* features all apply the whole word.
+If a «tokenWord» is embedded in severel elements with `rend` attributes and different values for them, the «tokenWord» will get features `r_`*value* for all those values.
+But if different parts of the «tokenWord» are in the scope of different `rend` values, that information will be lost, the `r_`*value* features all apply the whole «tokenWord».

 «endSlotword»

 ## Text kinds and styled formatting